reenu-kutty/dear-diary/README.md

 ## Tech Stack
 See DOCUMENTATION.md

+## Future Enhancements
+- Add email verification/Google login integration
+- Buy an email domain so that crisis emails aren't sent from a personal Gmail account
+- Switch from Google's email sending service after aquiring a domain to Resend, since Google limits the amount of emails you can send per day (wouldn't scale)
+- Make UI improvements, such as a light mode theme, a more succinct color scheme, better branding

 ## NOTES
 Currently, analysis on entries doesn't appear instantly!
-It may take a minute or two for after creating an entry to see it pop up with analysis on the emotions/calendar tab.
+It may require a refresh, and usually take a minute or two for after creating an entry to see it pop up with analysis on the emotions/calendar tab.
 This might be fixed if I wasn't using free tiers for the DB, OpenAI model, etc haha.
 I think the app still works pretty well!
 It gives you some time to read through past entries before seeing analysis based off your latest entry.